Gospel harmony: 15th–20th centuries

-In the 15th and the 16th centuries some new approaches to harmony began to appear, e.g. Jean Gerson produced a harmony which gave priority to the Gospel of John.
-Cornelius Jansen (Bishop of Ghent) also published his harmony (1549), focusing on the four gospels and even referring to the Acts of the Apostles.
+In the 15th and the 16th centuries some new approaches to harmony began to appear.
+For example, Jean Gerson produced a harmony in 1420 which gave priority to the Gospel of John.
+Cornelius Jansen also published his harmony in 1549, focusing on the four gospels and even referring to the Acts of the Apostles.
 On the other hand John Calvin's approach focused on the three synoptic Gospels, and excluded the Gospel of John.